HomelessPhD/AR_Puzzles/PZL5/BRUTE/NODEjs/README.md

 Its work is pretty simple and close to what is done in "Browser version".
 BUT, here are few changes were made to make it more efficient and user-friend.

 The sha512 hashing of the inputs is made in python while the AES job is still done in JavaScript.
-The script run the task in parralel invoking several threads.
+The script run the task in parallel, invoking several threads.
 Each thread goes over its part of the search among the resulting solutional space ( combinations of given keys).
 Each 500 combos (its adjustable in script - parameter BATCH_SIZE) each thread print the status information to the LOG file ***main.log*** (in folder ***LOG***)
 ***AND DUMP ALL TRIED COMBINATIONS OF KEYS INTO  file "pzl5_bruttedAnswers.txt"*** - this file will be used on each next program run to identify wich combinations